shannonpeng/shannonpeng.com/app/content/projects/aromigo.md

 On the other side of the country, Alex sees his Aromigo turn purple, and starts to smell some lavender in the air.
 He knows this means that Bailey is also thinking of him, and he is warmed by the knowledge that both of them are touching their Aromigos at the same time.

-## The Process
+## Design Process

-Our process spanned several phases.
-We began with ideation - sketching and discussing possible interactions with an aroma-based interpersonal communication device.
+First, we met for multiple ideation sessions - brainstorming, selecting our idea, and then sketching and discussing possible interactions with an aroma-based interpersonal communication device.

 <div class="image-set" markdown="1">